MineralsCloud/QuantumESPRESSOBase.jl/docs/src/developers/style-guide.md

 Please use [Visual Studio Code](https://code.visualstudio.com/) with the [Julia extension](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) to edit, format, and test your code.
-We do not recommend using other editors to edit your code for the time being.
+For the time being, we do not recommend using editors other than Visual Studio Code to edit your code.

 This extension already has [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) integrated.
 So to format your code, follow the steps listed